Last Updated on April 4, 2026 by Luis Cooper

 Keeping the sleeves rolled up also makes it easier to get the most sunlight possible to recharge the watch.

-A metal wristband is also an option if you have a background of extra sensitive skin, although I would advise routinely cleaning the smartwatch and its strap and taking it off occasionally to allow your skin to ventilate.
+However, I would advise routinely cleaning the smartwatch and its strap and taking it off occasionally to allow your skin to ventilate.

 Conclusion: